KanzaTahreem/Enumerable/README.md

 ### Key Features <a name="key-features"></a>

-- Uses a module inside a class
+- Use a module inside a class
-- implementa a subset of the functionality of [Enumerable](https://ruby-doc.org/core-3.0.0/Enumerable.html)
+- implement a subset of the functionality of [Enumerable](https://ruby-doc.org/core-3.0.0/Enumerable.html)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>